Isuzu Bellett 1600GTR (1969)

 A Long-Awaited Performance Car

 The Bellett GT, alongside the former Prince Skyline 2000GT, once enjoyed almost unrivaled status as an idol for car-obsessed youth.
-First introduced in the autumn of 1964 as a sporting variant of the Bellett, which had debuted the previous year, its smart body shell has possessed a unique ability to captivate enthusiasts with a taste for sports cars at their most impressionable age.
-Even now, five years after its introduction, its crisp, purposeful lines show little sign of aging.
+First introduced in the autumn of 1964 as a sporting variant of the Bellett, which had debuted the previous year, its smart body shell has possessed a unique ability to captivate enthusiasts with a taste for sports cars at an impressionable age.
+Even now, five years after its introduction, its crisp, purposeful lines have hardly dated.

-Over the past three to four years, however, a rapid escalation in the horsepower race among manufacturers has left the Bellett GT with the faint impression of having fallen behind the times.
-During that period, Isuzu unveiled the upmarket Coupe 117 tourer, and it was made clear that the DOHC 1600cc engine installed in that model could, in principle, be fitted to the Bellett GT as well.
+Over the past three to four years, however, amid a rapid escalation in the horsepower race among rival manufacturers, the Bellett GT seemed to fall slightly behind the times.
+During that period, Isuzu unveiled the upmarket Coupe 117 tourer, and it was made clear that the DOHC 1600cc engine installed in that model could, theoretically, be fitted to the Bellett GT as well.

-In the end, the question became simply this: when would the race-bred Bellett GT-X, which Isuzu had fielded on several occasions, finally be offered for sale to the public?
+In the end, the question became simply this: when would the race-bred Bellett GT-X, which Isuzu fielded in competition on several occasions, finally be offered for sale to the public?
 Recently, at long last, the powerful model long awaited by ardent Bellett GT fans has been released: the 1600GTR.
-The “R,” needless to say, stands for “Racing,” and with a curb weight of just 970kg paired with a highly sophisticated engine producing a maximum output of 120ps, this machine, even in the course of a very brief test drive, delivered a bold, thoroughly satisfying feeling that fully lived up to expectations.
+The “R,” needless to say, stands for “Racing,” and its curb weight of just 970kg is paired with a highly sophisticated engine producing a maximum output of 120ps.
+Even in the course of a very brief test drive, this machine delivered a bold, thoroughly satisfying feeling that fully lived up to expectations.

 The Engine Comes from the 117 Coupe

-Opening the hood, one’s eye is immediately drawn to the beautiful blue, crinkle-finished cam cover.
-Its twin-row shape, already familiar from the 117 Coupe, is displayed proudly and still inevitably quickens the pulse of anyone who sees it.
+Opening the hood, eyes are immediately drawn to the beautiful blue, crinkle-finished cam cover.
+Its twin-row shape, already familiar from the 117 Coupe, is proudly displayed and still inevitably quickens the pulse of anyone who sees it.

 Poor Instrument Visibility is a Concern